ujjwal-stack/ElevateLabsAssessement6/README.md

-# TodoApp - Professional Java To-Do Application
+# TodoApp - Java To-Do Application

 A modern, well-structured Java Swing application for managing tasks with priority levels and completion tracking.
 This project demonstrates **clean Object-Oriented Programming (OOP) principles**, reusable components, and a professional UI design.